'Vision Zero' Road Safety Strategy 2024 to 2035

 2.2

-Careful consideration should be given to providing consistency of speed limit over a wider area of similar roads – for example, it would not be cost effective to implement a 20 mph speed limit only on the road immediately outside a school if there are many similar adjoining roads in a residential area that children are travelling on to get to the school.
-Instead, consideration should be given to implementing the 20 mph speed limit on similar roads across the adjoining residential area.
+Careful consideration should be given to providing consistency of speed limit over a wider area of similar roads, for example, it would not be cost effective to implement a 20 mph speed limit only on the road immediately outside a school if there are many similar adjoining roads in a residential area that children are travelling on to get to the school.
+Instead, consideration should be given to implementing the 20 mph speed limit on similar roads across the same residential area.
+This would depend on speed surveys to inform upon the viability of a wider 20 mph area, and will be decided on a case by case basis.

 2.3

 In rural villages, 20 mph speed limits could be considered for village centres.
 However, this might not be feasible for some more strategic roads that carry large volumes of traffic, especially heavier good vehicles, if the existing speeds are above 28 mph.
-This is because traffic calming would ordinarily be required to get the speeds down successfully, but traffic calming on such roads is unlikely to be acceptable, especially if there are residential properties nearby that could be affected by the noise and vibration caused by large numbers of larger vehicles traversing traffic calming features.
+This is because traffic calming would ordinarily be required to get the speeds down successfully, but traffic calming on strategic roads is not always acceptable, especially if there are residential properties nearby that could be affected by the noise and vibration caused by large numbers of larger vehicles traversing traffic calming features.
+It should not be expected that enforcement could be used instead to get the speeds down.

 2.4

-For some sites it might be helpful to consider a "buffer" of 30 mph limit from a higher speed limit prior to the 20 mph speed limit.
-A 20 mph speed limit could be considered for rural narrow country lanes where the existing speeds are compliant with the thresholds described overleaf.
+For some sites it might be helpful to consider a 'buffer' of 30 mph limit from a higher speed limit prior to the 20 mph speed limit.
+A 20 mph speed limit could be considered for rural narrow country lanes where the existing speeds are compliant with the thresholds described below.

 3.1